Scheduled MonumentsWalesMaen Cattwg (cup-marked stone)

 What is Maen Cattwg (cup-marked stone)?

-Maen Cattwg is a cup-marked stone located in Wales and dating to the Prehistoric period.
+Maen Cattwg is a cup-marked stone located in Wales, assigned the Cadw monument designation GM176.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM176.

 What period does Maen Cattwg (cup-marked stone) date from?

 Maen Cattwg (cup-marked stone) dates from the prehistoric period, and is classified as a cup marked stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Maen Cattwg (cup-marked stone)?